RoMcGill/Reel/README.md

 ### blogpost app

-the blog post model contains title, slug, intro, body, date_added, picture, the title field contains the title of the blog post the slug field contains the individal slug for each blog post the intro contains a breif subject line for the blog post the body contains the main content for the blog post the date added contains the date and time the blog was created the picture field contains the image that is uploaded to support the text of the blog post.
+The blog post model contains title, slug, intro, body, date_added, picture, The title field contains the title of the blog post The slug field contains the individal slug for each blog post The intro contains a breif subject line for the blog post The body contains the main content for the blog post The date added contains the date and time the blog was created The picture field contains the image that is uploaded to support the text of the blog post.

 ### comment app
-the comment model contains post, user, body, date
+The comment model contains post, user, body, date
 The post field contains a ForeignKey to id the post.
 The user field contains a ForeignKey to id the user.
 The body field contains a textfield to manage user input The date field contains contains the date and time which the comment was posted.

 ### contact app
-the contact model contains name, email, subject, message The name field contains the users name
+The contact model contains name, email, subject, message The name field contains the users name
 The email field contains the users email address
 The subject field contains the subject/ reason for contact